PaulRyu/COMP-4320/README.md

 format) of its next slave.

 > b) ___Master Node Operations___ \
-Write a Master (Master.c).
+Write a Master (Master.java).
 The Master must
 >>i. accept a command line of the form: Master MasterPort# where
 >>> 1. Master is your executable,
 >>> 2. MasterPort# is the port number (where the master must bind)